jeffThompson/CollisionDetection/BookMarkdownFiles/line-rect.md

   	boolean top =    lineLine(x1,y1,x2,y2, rx,ry, rx+rw,ry);
   	boolean bottom = lineLine(x1,y1,x2,y2, rx,ry+rh, rx+rw,ry+rh);

-If any of the above statements are true, the line has hit the rectangle.
-Here's the full function:
+If *any* of the above statements are true, the line has hit the rectangle.

 	if (left || right || top || bottom) {
 		return true;
 	}
 	return false;

 A full example is below.
-Note that the red dots are drawn in the Line/Line function, showing where the line intersects the rectangle.
-You can delete this from the function if you don't want it drawing them.
+Note that the red dots are drawn in the [Line/Line](line-line.php) function, showing where the line intersects the rectangle.
+You can delete them from the function if you don't want them in your finished project.

 	float x1 = 0;      // points for line (controlled by mouse)
 	float y1 = 0;